Correlation measures of a quantum state and information characteristics of a quantum channel: Applications to quantum channels characteristics

+\emph{Proof.} It suffices to prove the last claim.
+This can be done easily by using the family of erasure channels $\Omega_p$ defined in (\ref{era-ch}) and the observations after (\ref{era-ch}). $\Box$

-To obtain infinite-dimensional version of Proposition \ref{CHI-PHI} assume that $H$ is a positive operator on the space $\H_A$ satisfying the condition (\ref{H-cond+}).
-We will treat $H$ as the Hamiltonian (the energy observable) of the input system $A$ of a quantum channel.
+To obtain an infinite-dimensional version of Proposition \ref{CHI-PHI} assume that $H$ is a positive operator on the space $\H_A$ satisfying the condition (\ref{H-cond+}).
+We will treat $H$ as the Hamiltonian (the energy observable) of an input system $A$ of a quantum channel.

 A physically relevant measure of divergence between infinite-dimensional quantum channels from $A$ to $B$ is induced by the energy-constrained diamond norm on the space of all Hermitian preserving linear maps from $\T(\H_A)$ to $\T(\H_B)$ defined as